Nova-KO/nh/Documentation.md

 # 📑Deliverables, Components, & Requirements

-_List all deliverables that will be associated with this project._

 ## 📚Deliverables

-_Insert deliverables, components required, the person in charge, and its delivery schedule.
-You can add other deliverables aside from the ones listed below._

 | **Deliverables** | **Components** | **Person In-Charge** | **Delivery Schedule** |
 | ---| ---| ---| --- |